jchery25/js-challenge/README.md

 # JS - Logo Challenge

+## Run Application
+To run the application, navigate to application folder via the terminal and enter `python -m http.server`.

 ## Description:
 Given 5 color images, create a web app that allows users to move those 5 color images to the correct location in a specific image.